curvegrid/go-ethereum-wiki/RLPx-----Node-Discovery-Protocol.md

 ### Ping (type 0x01)

 Ping packets can be sent and received at any time.
 The receiver should reply with a Pong packet.
-When the sender receives a pong to her ping, she must update the IP/Port of the receiver in her node table.
+When the sender receives a Pong to her Ping, she must update the IP/Port of the receiver in her node table.
+If a node receives a ping, it will, after answering with a pong, send it's own ping to the first node.
+This ensures a node cannot trick a node through [https://en.wikipedia.org/wiki/IP_address_spoofing](IP address spoofing)

 RLP encoding: **[** `IP`, `Port`, `Expiration` **]**